 Develop A Privacy Space within Your Trade Booth’s Display

 Say you’ve taken our advice above and you’ve built a wonderful conversation base with a potential customer.
 But, you’re surrounded by excess noise and bustle of the trade show.
 You know you’re about to make a sale, but feel distracted.
 What do you do?

-Try incorporating a privacy booth within your trade show booth.
+To sell on the noisy trade show floor, try incorporating a privacy booth within your booth.
 Get to know your attendees better within a more intimate setting.
 This is especially great for attendees you feel confident in and sense the potential to make the sale.
 Ensure that potential customer feels special, needed, and cared for by spending one-on-one time with them in your trade show booth.

 Make Sure Your Attendees Take Action